keboola/handbook/README.md

 1. You must obtain the approval of your Circle Lead or department head and the Human Resources Manager **prior** to enrollment.
 Please use the Application for Educational Assistance for this.
 To insure reimbursement, this form must be completed and submitted **prior** to enrollment in a course or seminar.
 1. After you have completed the course, final grade verification and receipts for reimbursable costs must be forwarded to the Human Resources Manager.

-The form can be found here: LINK Education Assistance Application
+The form can be found here: [Education Assistance Application](https://docs.google.com/document/d/1OzL85hwACTJVl1GMgubwkjRKJJ0x3babxgfPRBdE-qI/edit)

 ## F. TIME OFF (HOLIDAYS, VACATIONS & LEAVES)